vickyhella/vickyhella.github.io/docs/docusaurus/redirection.md

 ## Redirecting a Page

 On the file (e.g., md or js files) that needs to be redirected, add the code below.
-Assume that we are adding the following code to the /docs/test.js page:
+Assume that you are adding the following code to the /`docs/test.js` page:

   ```js
   import {Redirect} from '@docusaurus/router';